luoyi-hi/www25/README.md

 >Q5.
 Fairness, related-work & ethics (R2-W2/W6/SI2; R3-W2; R4-W2).
 >- Fairness.
 DutyTTE/MRGRP use official implementations with careful hyperparameter search; the other baselines follow the best configurations released with LaDe.
 All models are trained with the same input features, early stopping strategy, and evaluation metrics.
 Our Graphormer encoder uses only the same input features, without additional information.
->- Related-work.
+>- Related work.
 We will expand the discussion to cover additional RTP models.
 >- Ethics.
 We will add a short ethics paragraph: SynRTP is currently used solely to predict couriers' future routes and arrival times to improve ETA reliability and dispatching, not to constrain individual workers' choices.

-### 5.1 Expanded Related Work & Challenges
+### 5.1 Expanded Related Work

-We discuss the landscape of Joint Route-Time Prediction (RTP) and position our work against recent advances:
+We discuss the landscape of joint Route–Time Prediction (RTP) and position **SynRTP** relative to recent advances:

-* **Advantages of Joint RTP:** Joint modeling allows shared representations of spatiotemporal graphs, theoretically benefiting both tasks.
+* **Advantages of joint RTP.** Joint modeling enables shared spatiotemporal representations, which can in principle benefit both RP and TP.
 * **Existing Gaps:**
-    * *RankETPA* and *DeepRoute+* treat tasks sequentially but often suffer from error propagation.
+    * *RankETPA* and *DeepRoute+* treat the two tasks sequentially and are prone to error propagation.
-    * *M2G4RTP* and *MRGRP* introduce advanced graph encoders but still treat RP and TP as loosely coupled heads, leading to the **"Uncooperative Problem"** (gradient isolation).
+    * *M2G4RTP* and *MRGRP* introduce strong graph encoders but still implement RP and TP as loosely coupled output heads, leading to an **“uncooperative problem”** (gradient isolation).
-    * **New Discussion ($I^2RTP$):** We acknowledge the relevant work **$I^2RTP$** ("*Modeling Intra- and Inter-community Information...*"), which leverages community detection for delivery prediction.
-While $I^2RTP$ improves representation via community structures, it still relies on conventional multi-task learning objectives.
-In contrast, **SynRTP** is the first to fundamentally alter the **optimization paradigm** via synergistic decoding and sequence-level RL, directly addressing the negative transfer issue.
+    * We additionally acknowledge **$I^2$RTP** (ICDE'23), which leverages community structures for delivery prediction.
+While $I^2$RTP enriches representations via community information, it continues to rely on conventional multi-task learning objectives.
+In contrast, **SynRTP** is, to our knowledge, the first to fundamentally alter the **optimization paradigm** via synergistic decoding and sequence-level RL, directly targeting the negative transfer issue.

 ### 5.2 Baseline Fairness

-To ensure fair comparison, all baselines (including *DutyTTE*, *MRGRP*) were re-trained using:
+To ensure a fair comparison, all baselines (including *DutyTTE* and *MRGRP*) are re-trained under a unified protocol:

-1.  **Identical Features:** All models consume the same raw inputs (coordinates, timestamps) and our Graphormer encoder (unless the baseline has a specialized encoder).
+1. **Identical features.** All models consume the same raw inputs (e.g., coordinates and timestamps).
+SynRTP feeds these features into our Graphormer encoder, while baselines retain their original encoder architectures unless they require specialized inputs.
-2.  **Identical Evaluation:** Same train/val/test splits and metric calculations.
+2. **Identical evaluation.** We use the same train/validation/test splits and metric calculation procedures for all methods.
-3.  **Open Source:** As mentioned in Section 1, these re-implementations are released to guarantee transparency.
+3. **Open-source Implementations.** As mentioned in the start, all re-implementations are released to guarantee transparency and full reproducibility.

 ### 5.3 Ethical Considerations

-* **Assistance vs. Control:** SynRTP is designed to **predict** natural courier behavior to improve system estimates (ETA), not to **prescribe** or enforce routes.
+* **Assistance vs. control.** SynRTP is designed to **predict** natural courier behavior to improve system estimates (ETA), not to **prescribe** or enforce specific routes.
 It serves as an auxiliary tool to reduce dispatcher uncertainty.
-* **Cognitive Load:** By predicting routes that align with human preferences (e.g., avoiding difficult U-turns), the system can assign tasks that reduce physical and cognitive fatigue for couriers.
+* **Cognitive load and well-being.** By predicting routes that better align with human preferences (e.g., avoiding difficult U-turns or overly complex detours), the system can assign tasks in a way that helps reduce physical and cognitive fatigue for couriers.
-* **Privacy:** All courier IDs are hashed, and GPS coordinates are transformed relative to the region center, ensuring no individual can be tracked or identified.
+* **Privacy protection.** All courier IDs are hashed, and GPS coordinates are transformed relative to the region center, ensuring that no individual can be directly tracked or re-identified from the released data.

 ---